 Why You Should Replace Kitec Plumbing

-What is Kitec Plumbing?
+What Is Kitec Plumbing?

-Typically, Kitec pipes are orange when designated for hot water and blue when designated for cold water.
-Red pipes have also been made available.
-These pipes are usually labelled with “Kitec,” but can also be labelled or called any of the following:
+Typically, Kitec pipes are orange when designated for hot water and blue for cold water.
+Red, gray, and black pipes have also been made available but are less common.
+These pipes are usually labelled with “Kitec” but can also be labelled or called any of the following:

 - Ambio Comfort

 Why You Need to Replace Kitec Plumbing

 What we mean by “lifespan” in this context is the typical amount of time before serious plumbing problems are encountered with Kitec plumbing.
 Because the first product recalls of Kitec plumbing happened in 2005, a mere 10 years after it was first introduced, this suggests a short average lifespan, inferior product quality, and total waste of money.

 2. Orange Kitec Pipes Cannot Take the Heat

 Orange or hot water Kitec pipes can only withstand 82 degrees Celsius.
 The problem with this is that typical water heaters work with a higher temperature.
 This means Kitec plumbing is prone to deterioration, leading to pipe leaks and breakage.

 3. Kitec Brass Fittings Crack Under Pressure